heesangh/S23-AML-Project/README.md

 ### Directory

+### Model
+FC-EF, FC-Siam-Conc, FC-Siam-Diff:
+Rodrigo Caye Daudt, Bertrand Le Saux, Alexandre Boulch.
+(2018, October).
+Fully convolutional siamese networks for change detection.
+In 2018 25th IEEE International Conference on Image Processing (ICIP) (pp. 4063-4067).
+IEEE.

 ### Dataset
+CDD Dataset:
+M. A. Lebedev, Y. V. Vizilter, O. V. Vygolov, V. A. Knyaz, and A. Y. Rubis, “Change detection in remote sensing images using conditional adversarial networks,” The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, vol. XLII-2, pp. 565–571, May 2018.

 ### Notes

 The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:

 ```
 pip install -r requirements.txt
 ```
+The `requirements-gpu.txt` file should list all Python libraries that your notebooks depend on for training models with cuda GPU-accelerations, and they will be installed using:

+'''
+pip install -r requirements-gpu.txt
+'''